 Guava

-Our general approach was to locate fallen guava branches on our upland hikes around the island.
+The general approach was to locate fallen guava branches on our upland hikes around the island.
 Working on my cramped lanai with minimal tools, we cobbled together a set of 9 demonstration instruments.

 9-instruments made with guava, 9-track recording (Salaw saw sueng-style version of “The Road to Glountane”)